dszakallas/concurrency-series/part_1_basics/readme.md

 #### Multi-threaded

 Introducing concurrency without replacing the synchronous blocking networking API calls is done with threads.
-This is shown in the [second version](ex-multi).
+This is shown in the [second version][ex-multi].
 The only difference between this and the single-threaded version is that here we create a thread for each of the connections.
 A real-life server would use thread pools of course.